 The Best Diet After a Cholecystectomy or Gallbladder Removal

 Was your gallbladder removed or will it be removed soon?
-When this happens, people commonly have doubts about what they should eat afterwards.
+When this happens, people commonly have doubts about what they should eat afterward.
 Your doctor will most likely give you a list of recommendations.
 However, you still may have some doubts.

 Taking a look at this list of dietary recommendations that you should follow can certainly help you out with process.
 You’ll see that, although it’s a somewhat restrictive diet, it’s not impossible to follow.
-Certainly by following these recommendations, you’ll heal in no time.
-What are you waiting for?
-Give a shot today!

 The problem with raw vegetables is that your stomach has a harder time digesting them.
 Although they provide the same amount of fiber, it’s best to avoid them so you don’t make your body work harder.
-The most recommended vegetables are:

 - Green leafy vegetables